Last updated on April 18, 2023 by Wandering our World

 In summer, when the water is warmer, wetsuits are still required but snorkeling in Tobermory becomes a fantastic activity for even newcomers.
 In fact we think Tobermory is one of the best – and most exciting – places in the world to experience shipwreck snorkeling or diving for the very first time!

-Diving and Snorkeling in Tobermory: The 11 Shipwrecks You Must Visit
+The 11 Shipwrecks You Must Visit When In Tobermory

 Tour boats for snorkeling trips range from glass bottom boats to speed boats, so you can choose how leisurely or fast-paced your excursion is going to be.